Jools Holland: Personal life

 As a teenager, Holland lived with his grandparents, which he mentioned anecdotally in a 2020 episode of Rhod Gilbert's Growing Pains.

 Holland has a son, George, and daughter, Rose, with his former partner Mary Leahy.
-On 30 August 2005, Holland married Christabel McEwen, his girlfriend of 15 years and daughter of artist Rory McEwen.
+On 30 August 2005, Holland married Christabel McEwen at St James' Church, Cooling, his girlfriend of 15 years and daughter of artist Rory McEwen.
 The couple have a daughter, Mabel, and McEwen has a son, Frederick Lambton, Viscount Lambton, by her former marriage to Ned Lambton, the 7th Earl of Durham.

-Holland lives in Westcombe Park, south east London, where he had his studio, Helicon Mountain, built to his design and inspired by Portmeirion, the setting for the 1960s TV series The Prisoner.
+Holland lives in Westcombe Park, southeast London.
 He also owns a manor house near the medieval Cooling Castle in Kent.

-He appeared on the cover of Railway Modeller magazine in January 2019.
+Holland appeared on the cover of Railway Modeller magazine in January 2019.
 In the attic of his house, Holland has spent ten years building a 100 ft model railway.
 It is full of miniature buildings and landscapes that stretch from Berlin to London.
 He started with photographs and paintings from early 1960s London.
 According to The Daily Telegraph, "In the evenings, he builds some trains and buildings before switching on some music, pouring a glass of wine and switching on the trains to watch them move around the room."

-He received an OBE in 2003 in the Queen's Birthday Honours list, for services to the British music industry as a television presenter and musician.
+Holland received an OBE in 2003 in the Queen's Birthday Honours list, for services to the British music industry as a television presenter and musician.
 In September 2006, Holland was appointed a Deputy Lieutenant for Kent.
 Holland was appointed an honorary fellow of Canterbury Christ Church University at a ceremony held at Canterbury Cathedral on 30 January 2009.
-On 1 February 2011 he was appointed honorary colonel of 101 (City of London) Engineer Regiment.
+On 1 February 2011, he was appointed honorary colonel of 101 (City of London) Engineer Regiment.
+Holland has been the President of the British Watch & Clock Makers Guild since 2018, and an honorary liveryman of the Worshipful Company of Plumbers since 2019.

 In June 2006, Holland performed in Southend for HIV/AIDS charity Mildmay, and in early 2007 he performed at Wells and Rochester Cathedrals to raise money for maintaining cathedral buildings.
 He is also patron of Drake Music.

 A fan of the 1960s TV series The Prisoner, in 1987 Holland demonstrated his love of the series and starred in a spoof documentary, The Laughing Prisoner, with Stephen Fry, Terence Alexander and Hugh Laurie.
-Much of it was shot on location in Portmeirion, with archive footage of Patrick McGoohan, and featuring musical numbers from Siouxsie and the Banshees, Magnum and XTC.
+Much of it was shot on location in Portmeirion, the setting for The Prisoner, with archive footage of Patrick McGoohan.
+It featured musical selections by Siouxsie and the Banshees, Magnum and XTC.
 Holland performed a number towards the end of the programme.
+He had his own studio complex, Helicon Mountain, built to his design and inspired by Portmeirion.

 Holland was an interviewer for The Beatles Anthology TV project, and appeared in the 1997 film Spiceworld as a musical director.

 In 2009, Holland commissioned TV series Bangla Bangers (Chop Shop) to create a replica of the Rover JET1 for personal use.
-Holland has previously owned cats.